 Still, there is no agreement on how to conceptualise pragmatics in relation to language.
 Pragmatics does not necessarily have to be considered as an essential component of language: as discussed by Myers (2001) and Tirassa (1999), some researchers consider that only language used for intentional communication is dependent on pragmatic ability.
-From that particular viewpoint language is not always a necessary element, in association with to pragmatics, in communication.
 Myers (2001) describes the cry of an infant as an example of intentional communication that is dependent on pragmatic ability but not on language.
 Myers (2001) also mentions body communication such as rolling the eyes or shrugging as examples of communication that are dependent on pragmatic ability but not on language.
 However, those examples are not valid if one considers that the definition of language as 'a system of symbols' might very well include body communication like gestures and facial expressions.